-- Enter the full value of your fixed (long-term) assets:
+- Enter the total value of your fixed (long-term) assets:

 - Indicate how much depreciation you've claimed on these assets:

 Note: Depreciation is an accounting and tax concept used to estimate the loss in value of an asset over time.
 Assets depreciate due to wear and tear or by being replaced by newer models/technology.
-The older an asset gets, the more it depreciates in value.
-For example, cars depreciate with use and age.
+The older an asset gets, the more it depreciates.

 - Enter the number of years over which you'd like to depreciate the remaining value of your fixed assets: